jbofill10/House-Prices-Kaggle-Competition/README.md

 I ran a grid search of weights 0.1 - 1 to evaluate which weight combination correspended with the best RMSE.

-The weights that acheived the best score were:
+The weights that achieved the best score was:

 RFR: 0.1
 XGBoost: 0.7